Mobile television: Progress

 On September 23, 2010, Media General began its first MDTV service at WCMH-TV in Columbus, Ohio and had plans to do the same a month later at WFLA-TV in the Tampa Bay, Florida area and five to seven more stations in its portfolio.

 On November 19, 2010, a joint venture of 12 major broadcasters known as the Mobile Content Venture (MCV) announced plans to upgrade TV stations in 20 markets representing 40 percent of the United States population to deliver live video to portable devices by the end of 2011.

 Brian Lawlor, a Scripps TV senior vice president said that in September 2011, Scripps stations would offer a mobile app allowing people with an iPhone or iPad to see emergency information (e.g. weather bulletins) in the event of a power outage.
 In 2012, a number of stations plan to conduct tests of the Mobile Emergency Alert System (M-EAS), a system to deliver emergency information via mobile DTV.

 In January 2012, the MCV announced that MetroPCS would offer MCV's Dyle mobile DTV service.
 Samsung planned an Android phone capable of receiving this service late in 2012.
 At the end of 2012, Dyle was in 35 markets and capable of reaching 55 percent of viewers.
 According to the home page on its website, "As of May 22, 2015, Dyle mobile TV is no longer in service, and Dyle-enabled devices and their apps will no longer be supported."

 At the NAB show in April 2012, MCV announced that 17 additional television stations would launch mobile DTV, bringing the total to 92, covering more than 55% of US homes.
 Included are stations in three new markets: Austin, Texas, Boston, Massachusetts, and Dayton, Ohio.

 In September 2012, WRAL-TV announced rollout of a Mobile Emergency Alert System based around mobile digital television technology.

-By early 2013, 130 stations were providing content, but adoption of devices such as dongles was not widespread.
+By early 2013, 130 stations were providing content, but the adoption of devices such as dongles was not widespread.

 According to NPD's "Free Streaming TV" report, released in February 2013, 12 percent of United States TV watchers reported streaming TV shows for free during the prior three months, compared to 14 percent who watched a TV show via SVOD.

+As of 2023, WNUV CW 54, a NextGen TV station in Baltimore, is broadcasting in a format called MobileW at 480p resolution for cell phone reception.
+WNUV owner Sinclair also operates an experimental TV station on Baltimore on RF 24 to test the One Media ATSC 3.0 chip-enabled Nextgen TV cell phone, The Mark One.